anhtudo97/anime/README.md

-# Build Modern Next 14 Server Side App with Server Actions, Infinite Scroll & Framer Motion Animations
+# Build Modern Next 14 Server Side App with Server Components, Infinite Scroll & Framer Motion Animations

+React Server Components allow you to write UI that can be rendered and optionally cached on the server.
+In Next.js, the rendering work is further split by route segments to enable streaming and partial rendering

 ## Getting Started